| Title: | Tools for Analyzing IIDDA Datasets |

 a ggplot2 plot object with title, subtitle and adjusted theme.

-Plot wavelet to look similar to base R plot of WaveletComp::wt.image
+Plot wavelet to look similar to base R plot of WaveletComp::wt.image using ggplot2 functionality.

 Some visual choices were made to reflect work done by Steven Lee (https://github.com/davidearn/StevenLee)